kevinrenskers/dotfiles/README.md

 ## Step 3c: setup iTerm2 for ZSH
-If you're using ZSH and the included `.zshrc` file, you need to configure iTerm2 (or the standard Terminal.app) to work with the agnostic theme.
+If you're using ZSH and the included `.zshrc` file, you need to configure iTerm2 (or the standard Terminal.app) to work with the agnoster theme.

 1. install and use the [Solarized Dark colorscheme](http://ethanschoonover.com/solarized)
 2. use the Menlo-Powerline font (automatically installed to your system in step 3b)